Prostate Center Paris

 Prostate embolization: a natural technique that preserves sexuality

-Prostatic artery embolization is a medical procedure used to treat enlarged prostate, also known as benign prostatic hyperplasia (BPH).
+Prostatic artery embolization (EAP) or prostate artery embolization is a medical procedure used to treat swollen prostates, also known as benign prostatic hyperplasia (BPH).
 This technique is less invasive than traditional prostate adenoma surgery, and aims to reduce the urinary symptoms associated with this condition.

 First, the patient is positioned on a vascular table, enabling visualisation of all the arteries in the human body.
 The interventional radiologist applies a local anaesthetic to the groin, or wrist (in rare cases).
 Thanks to the unique experience acquired at our center, it is no longer necessary to insert a urinary catheter during the procedure.